 The Canada Revenue Agency (CRA) has made provision for faculty to receive certain tax concessions in instances where they are using salary to cover the costs of their research.
 This means that part of your salary can be considered a research grant in lieu of salary.
 The purpose of this grant is to allow faculty to receive a portion of their salary tax free for research purposes.
 To apply, visit the Self-Funded Research Grant web page.

 The VIU Research Awards Committee (VIURAC) Capacity Building Grant (CBG) is provided as seed funding to support faculty in developing research grant applications, developing or strengthening their research programs, or in the dissemination of research results.
-This funding is provided by the Social Sciences and Humanities Research Council (SSHRC) and is available to all faculty within the social sciences and humanities disciplines.To apply, visit the VIURAC Capacity Building Grant web page.
+Funding is provided by the Social Sciences and Humanities Research Council (SSHRC) and the VIU Research Fund.
+This grant is now available to all faculty at VIU.To apply, visit the VIURAC Capacity Building Grant web page.

 The VIU Research Awards Committee (VIURAC) Research Fund (RF) is intended to encourage research and other forms of faculty scholarship based on the belief that faculty need to pursue various forms of scholarly and professional activity to remain effective educators and to provide useful learning opportunities for their students.
 It is recognized that working towards a healthy environment for scholarship at our institution will benefit students, faculty, and the community alike.
 The Research Fund is not intended to serve as a substitute for major grants from outside funding agencies.
 Rather, it is expected that monies from the RF will “seed” projects and provide greater opportunities for faculty to be successful in future outside funding competitions.
 To apply, visit the VIURAC Research Fund web page.